qualiu/vscode-msr/README.md

 # vscode-msr

-Have your suffered issues below in your daily work?
+Have you suffered issues below in your daily work?

 - **Unable to `jump-to-definition` or `find-references`** due to below issues:
   - Basic Issues